goldenjeffempire/onome-portfolio/README.md

 ---

+## 🤝 Contributing

+Contributions are welcome!
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

+---

 ## 📝 License

 This project is licensed under the [MIT License](LICENSE).

 ---

-## 💭 Final Note
+## 💭 Acknowledgments

+- Built with ❤️ using modern web technologies
+- Inspired by the latest design trends in web development
+- Thanks to the open-source community for amazing tools and libraries

+---

+## 📊 Project Status

+- ✅ Fully functional and production-ready
+- ✅ Responsive across all devices
+- ✅ SEO optimized
+- ✅ Accessibility features implemented
+- ✅ CI/CD pipeline configured
+- ✅ Performance optimized

+---

-> _“Good code is poetry in logic — structured, efficient, and beautiful.”_
+> _"Good code is poetry in logic — structured, efficient, and beautiful."_
 >
 > This portfolio bridges creativity and technology — a living example of what happens when engineering meets design with intent and precision.